Bug #2576

 Rework the design and implementation of database connection pooling in the Data Manager Library.
 Provide a callback mechanism for the calling application to manage its own connection pool.
 This should include a mechanism for returning a "Connection not available" status to the Data Manager so that it will know that it needs to wait until a connection is available.
 The Data Manager should generally use one connection per operation, though if the operation has several steps it could re-use the same connection in more than one step if it's safe to do so.

-Updated by ben leinfelder over 16 years ago
+Updated by ben leinfelder about 17 years ago

 As part of the work done on bug #2979, it came to light that there was a significant bottleneck when hitting the database to look up entity/attribute names to generate SQL queries.